 1946 – Chester Coats restores the name to The Sherwood Inn.
 There are various tales as to why.
 It is said that he heard an employee answer the telephone, “Can Ya Toe In.”
 And that he heard someone refer to the Inn as “that nice little Japanese place.”
 But in an interview in 1948, he said he made the change because “The Sherwood Inn” was easier to remember, adding, “Many of the people who have been stopping here couldn’t tell the name of the place two days after they left.”

-Above, a photo postcard of the Inn with Chester Coat’s convertible parked at the front door.
+Postcard of the Inn with Chester Coat’s convertible at the front door

 1948 – The Sherwood Inn appears in Tourists Guide of Skaneateles (above) published by the Chamber of Commerce.